FAQ

 Here’s everything you need to know before working with us.

-For market validation, you need customer interviews, landing page tests, or an MVP launch with real users paying real money.
-Prototyping validates the solution, not the market.
+For market validation, you need customer interviews, landing page tests, or a product launch with real users paying real money.
+MVP development validates the solution, not the market.

-The prototype doesn’t get thrown away.
-It gets reviewed and enhanced.
+The MVP doesn’t get thrown away.
+It gets reviewed and enhanced by our development team.

 What transfers: Core logic, user flows, functional architecture, validated scope.

-What changes for production: Security hardening, scalability optimization, UI polish, performance tuning.
+What changes for production: Security hardening, cloud deployment and scalability, UI polish, performance tuning.

-Converting a prototype to production typically costs about 2x the prototype cost.
-If you spent €5,000 on a prototype, expect around €10,000 to turn it into software ready for production.
+Converting an MVP to production typically costs about 2x the MVP cost.
+If you spent €5,000 on an MVP, expect around €10,000 to turn it into software ready for production.

 Simple webapps: 3-5 days Complex webapps: 2-3 weeks Mobile apps: 3-4 weeks